openstack-archive/networking-cisco/doc/source/admin/ml2-nexus.rst

     #  for use when creating port-channels for baremetal events.
     intfcfg_portchannel=no lacp suspend-individual;spanning-tree port type edge trunk

-    #- Setting the https_verify option below to True is highly encouraged
+    #- Setting the https_verify option below to False is highly discouraged
     #  for use in a production setting.
-This secures the communication
+This would make the communication
-    #  path preventing man-in-the-middle attacks.
-The default is
+    #  path vulnerable to man-in-the-middle attacks.
+The default is True
-    #  currently False but will change to True from Cisco release 6.0.0.
+    #  for a secure path.
     https_verify=True

 .. end